A Dallas Cowboys football blog

 116. DeShon Elliott – Safety, University of Texas

-The Cowboys have been doing a nice job of revamping their secondary and DeShon Elliott can fit right in with their group.
+The Cowboys have been doing a nice job of revamping their secondary and DeShon Elliott can fit right in with their safety group.
 He had a nice 2017 with the Longhorns, picking off six passes and converting 8.5 tackles for loss.

 With Woods and Jeff Heath manning the free safety positions, Elliott can begin to rotate in with Kavon Frazier as well as manning some TE coverage roles.